capta-journal/map/countries/USA/states/capta.md

 ![Google image search of "by state"](data/google_image_search_by_state.png)

 The above screenshot shows the result of Googling "by state."
-As a data analyst, you too have probably dealt with data organized by state at some point in your career.
+As a data analyst, you too have probably dealt with data organized by state at some point.
 Visualizing such data on a map can help you spot regional trends and anomalies.
 It's also a more attractive way to present your analysis, as a bar chart with 50 bars is just not very pretty.

 You may also know that creating such thematic map (technically known as a [choropleth](https://en.wikipedia.org/wiki/Choropleth_map)) is non-trivial.
-You would either reach for specialized geospatial tools or dive deep into Javascript/D3 programming.
+You either have to reach for specialized geospatial tools or dive deep into Javascript/D3 programming.
 Here I'll show you a much simpler alternative using [Vega-Lite](https://vega.github.io/vega-lite/), a visualization language where you specify your graph using JSON.
-At the end of this tutorial, you'll have created this population growth choropleth, and a template that you can reuse with your own data.
+At the end of this tutorial, you'll have created this population growth choropleth.

 ```{vl file=pop_growth_rate.vl.json}
 ```
 *Note: Source code and data for this article, including all visualizations, are in this [Github repo](https://github.com/capta-journal/map).
 You are welcome to fork the repo, edit it, and republish your version within [capta.studio](https://www.capta.studio/publish).*

-## Preliminary
-There are three things you need to create a choropleth.
-One is obviously some **data** you want to visualize over a map.
-For our example we'll use [population estimates from the U.S. Census Bureau](https://www.census.gov/data/tables/time-series/demo/popest/2010s-state-total.html).
-We've downloaded the data as a [CSV file](data/PEP_2018_PEPTCOMP.csv) and included it in [this document's repo](https://github.com/capta-journal/map) for archive.

-After providing your **data**, you'll need a **map** as the basis of your choropleth and some **code** to tie your data and the map together.
-While there's an entire profession of cartographers dedicated to making maps, we believe a small number of pre-made maps can cover a substantial portion of choropleths that you will likely need.

 ## Building the Choropleth
+We'll show how we build the choropleth above in four steps.
+After the first two steps you'll have a recognizable choropleth.
+The third step tidy things up to make it more presentable.
+The last step shows a few advanced techniques to make the visualization more meaningful.

 ### Step 1: Show a Map
 ```{vl}
 {
   "$schema": "https://vega.github.io/schema/vega-lite/v3.json",